-This policy will be reviewed on an annual basis by the PSHE and RSHE subject lead, Headteacher and governors.
+This policy will be reviewed on an annual basis by the PSHE and RSHE subject or Values Lead, Headteacher, Heads of Year (secondary) and governors and trustees.

 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing.